git-commit-id/git-commit-id-maven-plugin/README.markdown

      }

 Don't mind the createMAV and responses stuff, it's just example code.
 And feel free to use constructor injection, it's actually a better idea ;-)

-In the end this is what this service would return:
+In the end *this is what this service would return*:

      {
          "branch" : "testing-maven-git-plugin",